mfh/mfh.github.io/README.md

 Example content:
 19961108-Smashing_The_Stack_for_Fun_and_Profit-Aleph_One.txt

-**Workflow**:
+**Writing Steps**:
-- add new file content with appropriate file name format
+- run "rake add" to add a new content with appropriate filename's format
 - run "rake submit" to commit changes

 **To Do**: